pbryon/accelerated/README.md

 To view the project in action, open your browser to [`http://localhost:8080`](http://localhost:8080).

 This runs the app in watch mode with hot reloading when any source files change.

+## Editing the project

+I prefer [VS Code](https://code.visualstudio.com/download), but your mileage may vary.

+### Docker (dev container)

+If you're using VS Code and haven't ever used a development container, follow [these instructions](https://code.visualstudio.com/docs/remote/containers)

+It comes pre-loaded with Ionide and a couple of extensions to make your life easier.

+### Locally

+Depending on your editor:
+* VS Code: install the [Ionide](https://ionide.io/) extension
+* Visual Studio has built-in support for F#
+* vim: have a look at [F# support for Vim](https://github.com/fsharp/vim-fsharp)

+If this is your first foray into F#, check out my [F# resources](https://github.com/pbryon/resources/blob/master/topics/F%23.md) or [F# for fun and profit](https://fsharpforfunandprofit.com)